Koikokokokoro/tickets_management_demo/README.md

 # Tickets_Manager_Demo
- course proj for programming class
+a stupid course proj for programming class

+written by koikokokokoro, southeast uni.